Tiwahe Foundation is Hiring a Foundation Administrator

 - Assist in fundraising efforts conducted via social media

-- Perform general administrative functions related to fund development.
+- General administrative functions related to fund development

-- Participate in staff meetings, and other vital administrative, promotional, and organization-related meetings and activities.
+- Participate in staff, administrative, promotional, and organization meetings and activities

-- Maintain AIFEP Grants records and files in FileMaker Pro database
+- Maintain grant records and files in FileMaker Pro database

 - Assure compliance with IRS and foundation-specific regulations for assigned grants

-- Creates grant files that meet legal, auditing and foundation requirements
+- Create and maintain grant files that meet legal, auditing and foundation requirements

-- Assist with other program grant initiatives implemented by the foundation
+- Assist with new program grant initiatives implemented by the foundation

-- Assist with communications to committees and Board of Directors
+- Compile and prepare Board of Directors meeting materials

 - Prepare accounts receivable and payable according to financial coding in Quickbooks